End of Year Planning Options

 Even with the stock market's hiccups, many people have seen their investment portfolios, land values and business interests steadily increase in value.
 Why is this a problem?
 More and more of the middle class are coming under the scrutiny of the IRS estate tax auditors, and families may be forced to pay taxes at rates in excess of 80% because of poor planning.

 Inflation is a subtle process.
-Don't think so?
+Don’t think so?
 Well, remember your first house?
 Did it cost less than your last car?
 For most of you, it did, and this is one cause of the problem.
 So what are some of the available solutions?
 Besides sophisticated tax planning, there are some simple tools to squeeze, freeze and pass an estate to heirs, if you move forward now.
 Why now?
-The problems generally get worse by waiting and options more limited, so almost everyone with an estate, and for sure those in excess of $500,000 should look at potential tools and be familiar enough with them to react if the estate gets much above $675,000.
+The problems generally get worse by waiting and options more limited, so almost everyone with an estate, and for sure those in excess of $900,000 should look at potential tools and be familiar enough with them to react if the estate gets near the $1 million federal threshhold.
 Also, there is a planning window that may close if a fickle Congress feels that too much revenue is slipping through the cracks.
 So complete your plan while the rules are favorable.

 Gifts to Charities